 If you can relate to those points, then don't you owe it to yourself to make a change?
 Is keeping the status quo really worth 25 more years of unhappiness?
 Probably not.
 And you are not alone.
 You are not the only person thinking, "I need a new career."
-In fact, 70 percent of working Americans feel unhappy, uninspired, or disengaged with their current jobs.1 So it's no wonder that, in December 2015, the number of Americans who quit their jobs voluntarily reached a nine-year high.2
+In fact, almost 70 percent of working Americans feel unhappy, uninspired, or disengaged with their current jobs.1 So it's no wonder that, in October 2018, the number of Americans who quit their jobs voluntarily reached a 17-year high.2

 Although you likely know that starting a second career is what you want to do, people like you often worry that they are too old to do so.
 The reality is that most hiring managers are more concerned with your skills and abilities.
 They want to know that you are a good fit for the job and organization.
 Choosing whether to hire you often has little to do with your age.
 So if you are really serious about taking the leap and changing careers, then you may want to explore the answers to questions like: